-Figure 2.
-MQSeries for MVS/ESA overview.
-Applications connect to instances of MQSeries for MVS/ESA through adapters.
+Figure 2 on page 8 shows two queue managers, with applications connected through adapters.
 The queue manager manages the queues that are local to it, and ensures that outgoing messages are routed correctly.
-Distributed queue management (DQM) is the part of MQSeries that handles communications with other queue managers.
+Distributed queuing (DQM) is the part of MQSeries that handles communications with other queue managers.
+(MQSeries applications can also access CICS and IMS applications directly through bridges; these are introduced in "MQSeries and other products" on page 20.)

 A queue is a local queue if it is managed by the same queue manager that is connected to the application.
 If the queue is managed by a different queue manager, it is called a remote queue.
-In Figure 2 queues A1 and A2 are local queues for applications 1, 2, and 3.
+In Figure 2 on page 8 queues A1 and A2 are local queues for applications 1, 2, and 3.
 However, for applications 4, 5, and 6, they are remote queues.